wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 ## Installation
 Access the device through an SSH terminal (PuTTY for example).
 1. Download and install the docker image corresponding to the device.
+By executing one of the commands.

 ```
 docker pull wagonorge/opcua-mqtt-link-hmi
 ```